Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Multi-zone coherent operations

 Using the transport developed in section \ref{sec:charge_compensation}, we now proceed to demonstrate multi-zone coherent operations in our integrated device, by performing a Ramsey experiment across the two trap zones separated by \SI{375}{\micro\meter}.

 In a first experiment, we implement the sequence on an optical qubit, defined by the states $\ket{\downarrow} = \ket{4S_{1/2}, m_j=-1/2}$ and $\ket{1} = \ket{3D_{5/2}, m_j=-1/2}$.
-The ion is initialized in Zone 1 using Doppler cooling, Electromagnetically Induced Transparency (EIT) cooling, and optical pumping to the $\ket{\downarrow}$ state.
-We then apply a $\pi/2$-rotation using a laser pulse at \SI{729}{\nano\meter}, which prepares the superposition $(\ket{\downarrow}+\ket{1})/\sqrt 2$.
+The ion is initialized in Zone 1 to the $\ket{\downarrow}$ state.
+We then apply a $\pi/2$-rotation using a laser pulse at \SI{729}{\nano\meter}, which prepares an equal superposition of the states $\ket\downarrow$ and $\ket 1$.
 We subsequently transport the ion in a total time of \SI{200}{\micro\second} to Zone 2, where we complete the Ramsey sequence with a second $\pi/2$-pulse.
-Both pulses are implemented using integrated light, delivered to each zone by separate optical fibers and controlled by individual fibre Acousto-Optic Modulators (AOMs).
+Both pulses are implemented using integrated light, delivered to each zone by separate optical fibers and controlled by individual fiber Acousto-Optic Modulators (AOMs).
 Finally, we transport the ion back to Zone 1 where we perform detection, measuring the population in the $\ket{\downarrow}$ state via state-dependent fluorescence.
 Figure~\ref{fig:multizone_ramsey}(b) shows the population as a function of the phase of the second $\pi/2$-pulse $\phi$.
 The red points (connected by a dashed line) show the results of experiments performed using the optical qubit.
 The expected sinusoidal signal is completely scrambled, but the presence of data points close to 1 indicates that the Ramsey sequence can still be closed with high contrast.
 The data highlights the presence of slow fluctuations in the relative optical phase between the two laser beams that are used to manipulate the qubit superposition in each of the zones, originated by the optical fibers bringing light to the chip.
 These effectively randomize the value of $\phi$ for each data point.

 The light is generated for both zones by the same narrow-linewidth laser source and is delivered to the experiment with a fully fiberized optical system.
 After amplification, the light is split in two using a 50:50 fiber splitter, after which each branch is sent through a separate fiber AOM for pulsing and frequency control, and finally to the experiment via an in-cryo optical fiber directly coupled to the chip.
 The extended use of fiber optics, albeit enabling scalability and greatly easing the maintenance of the optical setup, results in fluctuations in the relative phase between the different optical paths, originating from thermal or mechanical stress on the optical fibers.
 For small-scale setups, these can be passively mitigated with careful thermal and mechanical anchoring of the fiber setup, by stabilizing the power duty cycle of the driving AOMs \cite{flannery2022_crosstalk}, or by active phase noise cancellation \cite{Ma94_fnc, Noe2023_fnc_earthquakes}.
 However, as the size of an experiment scales up, implementing these methods to keep track of the relative phases between multiple pairs of beams can quickly become unfeasible.